• Skip to primary navigation

 To saute tempeh, heat olive oil over medium-high heat in a nonstick skillet.

-Add marinated tempeh triangles to the skillet, and spoon on or baste any leftover marinade onto each piece.
+Add marinated tempeh triangles to the hot skillet, and spoon on or baste any leftover marinade onto each piece.

 Cook on medium-high for approximately 4 minutes per side, using tongs to flip, until browned and heated through.